Men Behaving Badly: American version

 The series was remade for American television, broadcast on NBC 1996–1997, and starred Rob Schneider, Ken Marino, Ron Eldard and Justine Bateman.
 The humour was not appreciated by American audiences and the remake was cancelled after two seasons.
-The original series was eventually screened in the US on BBC America as British Men Behaving Badly.
+The original series was eventually screened in the United States on BBC America as British Men Behaving Badly.
 In Australia, where the British version was screened under its original title on the ABC, the American series was broadcast as It's a Man's World on the Seven Network.